galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 ## Limits and scope

+- The Appliance can import any tool from a Toolshed and is a fully functional Galaxy, capable of connecting to clusters if desired but designed for development.
-- It works best wrapping simple R/Bash/Python and other interpreted scripts with a few user supplied parameters and a few i/o history files.
+- The ToolFactory works best wrapping simple R/Bash/Python and other interpreted scripts, with a few user supplied parameters and a few i/o history files.
 - Scripts are easier than some Conda packages because they can easily be modified to respond to default empty parameters as if they had not been passed.
 As a result, advanced tool building elements such as conditionals and related tricks requiring manual coding, can often be avoided.
 - On the other hand, many Conda dependencies will require XML conditionals